4 min read

 As an International student, you may need to prove you have a certain level of English Language proficiency.

-There are a number of English language tests you can take, with different universities and degree courses asking for different test scores, so you need to check the entry requirements of your preferred university carefully.
-You will find this information either on the university’s website or in its prospectus.
+There are a number of English language tests you can take.
+Different universities and degree courses can require different test scores, so you need to check the entry requirements of your preferred university carefully.
+You'll find this information either on the university’s website or in its prospectus.

 The most widely used test is the IELTS Academic test (International English Language Testing System) which measures your English skills in listening, reading, writing and speaking.
 The test uses a scale of zero to nine to score your ability in each skill, as well as give you an overall mark.

-Typically, at Newcastle, you will need an overall score of IELTS 6.5, with at least IELTS 5.5 in each of the four skills elements.
+Typically, at Newcastle, you'll need an overall score of IELTS 6.5, with at least IELTS 5.5 in each of the four skills elements.
 However, this can vary depending on the degree programme you are applying to, so remember to check.

 We also accept English Language qualifications equivalent to IELTS, and you can find out what these are, here, and in our undergraduate course descriptions.